-The permit would continue to be issued to the owner or property owners' association of a multi-tenant establishment, but a common area would be defined as "an indoor or outdoor portion of a multi-tenant establishment that is open to the public" and the permit holder could designate common areas to be "designated consumption areas" where consumption of alcoholic beverages is allowed.
-The designated consumption area could include (i) any indoor or outdoor area of a permittee business that is contiguous to a designated common area or (ii) any indoor or outdoor area of a non-permittee business that is contiguous to the designated common area and that chooses to allow customers to bring open containers of alcoholic beverages onto its premises.
-A permittee could be included in the designated consumption area even if it chooses to exclude open containers of alcoholic beverages purchased from other permittees.
-Non-permittee businesses would not be responsible for enforcing the alcohol laws but would have to allow law enforcement officers access to the areas of the premises accessible by customers.
+The permit continues to be issued to the owner or property owners' association of a multi-tenant establishment, but a common area is now defined as "an indoor or outdoor portion of a multi-tenant establishment that is open to the public" and the permit holder may designate common areas to be "designated consumption areas" where consumption of alcoholic beverages is allowed.
+The designated consumption area may include (i) any indoor or outdoor area of a permittee business that is contiguous to a designated common area or (ii) any indoor or outdoor area of a non-permittee business that is contiguous to the designated common area and that chooses to allow customers to bring open containers of alcoholic beverages onto its premises.
+A permittee may be included in the designated consumption area even if it chooses to exclude open containers of alcoholic beverages purchased from other permittees.
+Non-permittee businesses are not be responsible for enforcing the alcohol laws but must allow law enforcement officers access to the areas of the premises accessible by customers.

-The designated consumption areas would have to be submitted to and approved by the ABC Commission and would have to be marked in a way that clearly indicates to customers where the boundaries of the designated consumption area are located.
-Open containers sold by a permittee for consumption in a designated consumption area must be in a container meeting several criteria, and the possession of closed containers would be allowed to the extent otherwise allowed by law.
+The designated consumption areas must be submitted to and approved by the ABC Commission and must be marked in a way that clearly indicates to customers where the boundaries of the designated consumption area are located.
+Open containers sold by a permittee for consumption in a designated consumption area must be in a container meeting several criteria, and the possession of closed containers is allowed to the extent otherwise allowed by law.

-Section 3 would repeal the existing social district statute in Chapter 18B and recodify it to clarify what is authorized in a social district.
-The designation of a social district would not limit the possession or consumption of alcoholic beverages otherwise authorized by law.
+Section 3 repeals the existing social district statute in Chapter 18B and recodify it to clarify what is authorized in a social district.
+The designation of a social district does not limit the possession or consumption of alcoholic beverages otherwise authorized by law.

-A local government would be authorized to adopt an ordinance to designate one or more defined areas to be social districts, which could include both indoor and outdoor areas of permittee and non-permittee businesses within or contiguous to the defined area during the days and hours set by the local government.
-A permittee could be included in the social district even if it chooses to exclude open containers of alcoholic beverages purchased from other permittees in the social district.
-Non-permittee businesses would not be required to allow customers to bring open containers of alcoholic beverages onto their premises, but would not be responsible for enforcing the alcohol laws if they chose to do so.
-However, they have to allow law enforcement officers access to the areas of the premises accessible by customers.
+A local government is authorized to adopt an ordinance to designate one or more defined areas to be social districts, which may include both indoor and outdoor areas of permittee and non-permittee businesses within or contiguous to the defined area during the days and hours set by the local government.
+A permittee may be included in the social district even if it chooses to exclude open containers of alcoholic beverages purchased from other permittees in the social district.
+Non-permittee businesses are not required to allow customers to bring open containers of alcoholic beverages onto their premises, but are not responsible for enforcing the alcohol laws if they chose to do so.
+However, they must allow law enforcement officers access to the areas of the premises accessible by customers.

-The local government would have to submit maps of the social districts to the ABC Commission and would have to be mark the social districts in a way that clearly indicates to customers where the boundaries of the social district are located.
-Open containers sold by a permittee for consumption in a social district would have to be in a container meeting several criteria, and the possession of closed containers would be allowed to the extent otherwise allowed by law.
-Tenants of a multi-tenant establishment located within or contiguous to a social district could participate in the social district regardless of whether the multi-tenant establishment has a common area entertainment permit.
+The local government must submit maps of the social districts to the ABC Commission and must mark the social districts in a way that clearly indicates to customers where the boundaries of the social district are located.
+Open containers sold by a permittee for consumption in a social district must be in a container meeting several criteria, and the possession of closed containers is allowed to the extent otherwise allowed by law.
+Tenants of a multi-tenant establishment located within or contiguous to a social district may participate in the social district regardless of whether the multi-tenant establishment has a common area entertainment permit.